FRC1410/Scouting2024/story_templates/add_scoring_button.md

 %>
 ```

-In your copied code, everywhere you see `score_speaker` replace it with `score_speaker_amplified`.
+In your copied code, everywhere you see `score_speaker` replace it with `score_harmony`.
 Make sure not to replace anything in the existing code.

 You can now look at the app in the browser, navigate to a team score sheet by clicking on a team number in the matches list, and after you click `End Auto` you should see a new set of buttons.
 You might get an error at this point though.
 I'm not sure.
 No worries.
 The next steps should fix it.

 You can see what is being rendered by opening `app/views/team_score_sheets/_score_buttons.html.erb:5`.
 On line 5 you'll see some odd code `t(score_field)`.
 Rails uses internationalization, or i18n for short, to figure out what text to display.
 In this case, it is the name on the button.

-Open `config/locales/en.yml:36` and add a line `score_speaker_amplified: SPEAKER AMPLIFIED`.
+Open `config/locales/en.yml:36` and add a line `score_harmony: HARMONY`.
 Make sure the indentation level is the same as the other line.
 This is a YAML file and like Python, indentation matters.

 Go back to the browser, refresh, and if the buttons are displaying you should see the new text appear.
 If so, click the button.